NEW NEWS

 April 2025 — Hello all, it’s Emily here.
 I apologize for the last minute adjustment—I’m having to postpone the Monday 4/14 event: Fine We’ll Just 3D Print Our Own Wheelchairs (And Other Mobility Devices).

 I’ve learned of the imminent passing of a close family member—and I need this time to now send my love and say goodbye to him.
 I take everyone's time very seriously and appreciate you wanting to be a part of these conversations with me and our community.
 Because of the sudden nature I’m going to have to circle back about a future date when I have a moment to collect my thoughts.
 I appreciate our interpreters and additional support for carving out this time as well—I have informed them of the abrupt change and they will be fully compensated for their time too.
-(And thank you again immensely.)
+(And thank you again.)

 I’m sending emails out momentarily to everyone who signed up.
 I look forward to holding this space again in the very near future.
 I’ll be in touch.